Pass Data to Algorithms#

 }

-When using iterators to host allocated data, a temporary SYCL buffer is created, and the data is copied to this buffer.
+In this case a temporary SYCL buffer is created, the data is copied to this buffer, and it is processed according to the algorithm semantics.
 After processing on a device is complete, the modified data is copied from the temporary buffer back to the host container.
-While convenient, using host allocated data can lead to unintended copying between host and device.
-We recommend working with SYCL buffers or USM memory to reduce data copying between the host and device.

 You can also use std::vector